microsoft/AzureAppForMicrosoftTeams/Documentation.md

   *  Azure app supports [Common alert schema](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema)  notifications only.
   * Alerts with multiple conditions or a single metric alert with multiple dimensions are not supported.
 The notification will have data only for the first dimension.
   * To report a problem or suggest a feature, users need to have a GitHub account.
-  * The app needs to be sideloaded and not avaialble in Teams app store as we are in private preview.
+  * The app needs to be sideloaded and is not avaialble in Teams app store as we are in private preview.

 ## Future work
 We’re constantly at work to improve the app, and soon you’ll see new features stated below